Adyem/ctoc-cobol-transpiler/docs/cobol_sample_inventory.md

 - **Purpose:** Supplies the companion subprogram that receives calls from the multi-module main routine so the CLI can emit multiple COBOL artifacts in a single run.
 - **Constructs:** Standalone program IDs, literal-initialized working-storage messages, console output, and `GOBACK` termination for callable modules.

+### `samples/cobol/project_scheduler/project_scheduler_loader.cob`
+- **Purpose:** Mirrors the backlog loader in the multi-file CBL-C project by converting string durations into a numeric total with an optional phase adjustment.
+- **Constructs:** `FUNCTION NUMVAL` conversions, string working-storage slots, conditional `ADD` updates, linkage parameters for returning computed totals, and `GOBACK` termination for reuse as a subprogram.

+### `samples/cobol/project_scheduler/project_scheduler_metrics.cob`
+- **Purpose:** Implements the prioritization math for the scheduler sample so the COBOL output demonstrates floating-point arithmetic and intrinsic function usage.
+- **Constructs:** `COMPUTE` statements targeting `PIC S9V9(4)` accumulators, `FUNCTION ABS`, `FUNCTION SQRT`, literal string metadata, `BY VALUE`/`BY REFERENCE` linkage parameters, and `GOBACK` flow control.

+### `samples/cobol/project_scheduler/project_scheduler_presenter.cob`
+- **Purpose:** Coordinates calls into the loader and metrics subprograms while assembling a concatenated status line that echoes the multi-file control flow.
+- **Constructs:** External `CALL` statements, `STRING` concatenation, equality checks against alphanumeric fields, formatted numeric displays, and repeated `GOBACK` termination.

+### `samples/cobol/project_scheduler/project_scheduler_main.cob`
+- **Purpose:** Provides the entrypoint program that kicks off the presenter helper so the full multi-module workflow can be executed from a single invocation.
+- **Constructs:** Minimal working-storage, `CALL` into the presenter subprogram, and `STOP RUN` termination.

 ### `samples/cobol/numeric_precision.cob`
 - **Purpose:** Anchors the widened numeric arithmetic and comparison behavior expected from the forward compiler across `LONG`, `COMP-1`, and `COMP-2` analogs.
 - **Constructs:** Signed `PIC S9(9)` and `PIC S9(12)` integers, scaled decimal (`S9V9(4)`) fields, `COMPUTE` statements combining addition, subtraction, and multiplication, relational comparisons (`>=`, `>`, `=`, `NOT =`), and diagnostic `DISPLAY` calls for each branch.